Project Details - Ended

-The study developed EMR-based quality indices for 11 cardiovascular primary care services.
+This study developed electronic medical record (EMR)-based quality indices for eleven cardiovascular primary care services.
 It related physicians' prior index scores to subsequent disease incidence and to care utilization in their patients.
-Data for the study were collected over an 11-year period by two Kaiser Permanente organizations covering approximately 750,000 persons in Hawaii and the Pacific North West of the United States, representing geographically and ethnically diverse populations.
-Both organizations used customized variations of Epic System’s Certification Commission for Health Information Technology-certified EMR, HealthConnect.
+Data for the study were collected over an 11-year period by two Kaiser Permanente organizations covering approximately 750,000 persons in Hawaii and the Pacific Northwest of the United States, representing geographically and ethnically diverse populations.

-Two index types were developed for defined annual intervals based on observations of defined populations: prevention indices (PIs) and disease management indices (DMIs).
+Two index types were developed for defined annual intervals based on observations of defined populations: Prevention Indices (PI) and Disease Management Indices (DMIs).
 The PI is a measure of the extent to which a screening or preventive service was delivered to a defined population during a defined interval.
 The DMI is a measure of how effectively a disease or condition was managed in the population defined by the pertinent diagnosis during a defined interval.

-- Identify practice-level primary care variations in preventive care, weight management, and selected chronic disease management, including drug prescription patterns aimed at reducing CVD morbidity.
-(Achieved)
+- Identify practice-level primary care variations in preventive care, weight management, chronic disease management, and drug prescription patterns in the treatment of cardiovascular disease (CVD).

-- Determine the associations of quality of preventive care and disease management practices to morbidity, mortality, and costs of care.
-(Achieved)
+- Determine the associations that quality of preventive care and disease management practices have to CVD morbidity, mortality, and costs of care.

 - Improve delivery of care.